vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 I decided to not apply any further bandages for the time being, but will keep a close eye for visible signs of inflammation.

+## Reinstatement of right middle finger bandage (around 5:50 PM)

+Around 5:50 PM, I put the right middle finger bandage on again, after noticing that the area had become inflamed again (I could see it was red).
+I tried the water block flex again, but it came off after washing hands and further water contact with brushing teeth.

+So then I switched to the Walgreens waterproof strong strip, and this one stayed intact during the meal and after post-meal washing.
+This is a somewhat bigger bandage that doesn't need to be flexed, and it may be more suited to the middle finger that is a little wider.

 ## Lessons

 * Be wary of contexts where a conjunction of events leads to excessive